justineuro/h5p-byBrowser/README.md

+**(Before using the files here, note that a more convenient way to view H5Ps at this time is probably by using a free H5P viewer/editor app such as [Lumi](https://lumi.education/en/).)**

 ## h5p-byBrowser
 [h5p-byBrowser](https://github.com/justineuro/h5p-byBrowser) is an implementation of [h5p-standalone](https://github.com/tunapanda/h5p-standalone).
 The file [`quad-eq-sum-rts.html`](./quad-eq-sum-rts.html) (see the H5P rendered [here](https://justineuro.github.io/h5p-byBrowser/quad-eq-sum-rts.html)) contains a simple H5P that uses the [Branching Scenario H5P template](https://h5p.org/branching-scenario) to deliver learning materials that explain how to find the sum of the roots of a quadratic equation.